 Should you buy an apartment or flat in a shared building, there will be condominium fees to pay each year.

-Please note that this list is not comprehensive, but covers most scenarios that are clients are within.
+Please note that this list is not comprehensive of all of the costs involved in every scenario in buying a house in Italy, but covers most that our clients are within.
 For more information or if you have any questions, or for situations not listed here, please contact us and we deem to find out the information for you.

 Alternatively, post any questions below and we will reply, creating a comprehensive, all situations Italy houses buying guide!